 Minnesota State Statutes and Rules require Election Judges to attend a basic Election Judge certification course every two years to obtain and retain their certification.
 Election Judges will receive this basic election judge certification training course on-line and will be paid for two hours of training time at the same time they receive their election judge pay (30 days after election day.)
 Additional training is required for specific tasks.

-If you have been appointed to serve as an Election Judge, please complete the following paperwork and return it to City Hall BEFORE Election Day:
+If you have been appointed to serve as an Election Judge, please complete the following paperwork and return it to City Hall BEFORE October 29, 2020:

 If you do not return all of this paperwork in its entirety and provide an individual email address, the City of New Brighton will be unable to pay you for your service.
 Thank you for understanding.